Analytic philosophy: Philosophy of science

-Science and the philosophy of science have also had increasingly significant roles in analytic metaphysics.
+The weight given to scientific evidence is largely due to philosophers' commitments to scientific realism and naturalism.
+Some such as Friedrich Hayek in The Counter-Revolution of Science (1952) see using science in philosophy as scientism.
+Nonetheless, science has had an increasingly significant role in analytic philosophy.
 The theory of special relativity has had a profound effect on the philosophy of time, and quantum physics is routinely discussed in the free will debate.
-The weight given to scientific evidence is largely due to commitments of philosophers to scientific realism and naturalism.
-Others will see a commitment to using science in philosophy as scientism.

-Ernest Nagel's book The Structure of Science (1961) practically inaugurated the field.
+Ernest Nagel's book The Structure of Science (1961) practically inaugurated the field of philosophy of science.

-Confirmation theory
+Theories

 Carl Hempel advocated confirmation theory or Bayesian epistemology.
 He introduced the famous raven's paradox.